-- 1. Ensure the tractor drawbar is adjusted (see Tractor Preparation, section 4.1.1) - 2.
-With the tractor backed up in line with the defoliator and the hydraulics hooked up. - 3.
-Remove the tractor hitch pin. - 4.
-Using hitch hydraulics adjust the defoliator hitch to correct height. - 5.
-Using a small pin or bolt insert it behind the pull plate to keep it upright.

-Figure 15: Attaching the Defoliator to the Tractor Drawbar
+- 1. Adjust the tractor drawbar (see Tractor Preparation, section 4.1.1). - 2.
+Remove the tractor hitch pin. - 3.
+Install required bushings into pull plate. - 4.
+Adjust the hitch height. - 5.
+Shift to park, shut off the engine, and remove the ignition key before getting out of tractor. - 6.
+Line up the pull plate with the drawbar. - 7.
+Place hardened washer between the drawbar Figure 5-2: Attaching Harvester to Tractor Drawbar and pull plate, and install shims as necessary.

-- 7. Reverse the tractor slowly until the hitch and pull plate are lined up. - 1.
-8. Shift to park, shut off the engine, and remove the ignition key before getting out of tractor.

-- 9. Remove small pin that held pull plate up if it has not dislodged already. - 10.
-Place hardened washer (A) between the drawbar and pull plate, and install shims as necessary (B). - 11.
-Reinstall the hitch pin. - 12.
+- 8. Lubricate and reinstall the hitch pin. - 9.
 Connect the safety chain to the drawbar supporting structure.

-Figure 16: Attached PTO Driveline